 5. Fail to Provide Enough Lighting

-No matter where you place home security cameras, don’t forget to deal with the lightning issue for night time monitoring.
+No matter where you place home security cameras, don’t forget to deal with the lighting issue for night time monitoring.
 If yours are not night vision security cameras, you should provide enough lighting so as to record clear footage even in the dark.
 However, putting cameras too close to bright lights will cause the picture to be disrupted.
 And outdoor video surveillance camera pointing to direct sunlight will cause stripes in the image.

 Have a clear idea of where to position CCTV cameras at home already?
 Then you are only a step away from a secure home: finding a best home security camera to watch all these essential places for you.